 The Division of Energy, Housing and Community Resources (DEHCR) will continue to fund affordable housing programs through CDBG Housing and HOME funding.
 The HOME program funds the construction, acquisition, and rehabilitation of single family and multifamily affordable housing, and provides rental and down payment assistance to lower income households.
-The CDBG-Housing program funds rehabilitation of single family affordable housing and provides down payment assistance to lower income households.
-The CDBG-CLOSE.
+The CDBG-Housing program funds rehabilitation of single family and multifamily affordable housing and provides down payment assistance to lower income households.
+Rehabilitation is eligible for funding under CDBG-CLOSE.